Shambhala Training: Maitri and Mudra

 Maitri is a therapeutic program that works with different styles of neurosis using principles of the Five Buddha Families.
 Mudra practice, first explored by the Mudra Theater Group, is based on traditional Tibetan monastic dance training and the teachings on mahamudra.

 Traditional Buddhist practices

-Shambhala Teaching holds various meditation techniques of traditional Tibetan Buddhist lineages, including shamatha/vipashyana, zazen, madhyamaka, mahamudra and Dzogchen, tonglen, Lojong, traditional yidam practices such as Vajrayogini, Chakrasamvara, Vajrakilaya, Jambhala, Gesar, Tara, Manjushri, and Vajrasattva.
+Shambhala Teaching also appropriates various meditation techniques of traditional Tibetan Buddhist lineages, including shamatha/vipashyana, zazen, madhyamaka, mahamudra and Dzogchen, tonglen, Lojong, traditional yidam practices such as Vajrayogini, Chakrasamvara, Vajrakilaya, Jambhala, Gesar, Tara, Manjushri, and Vajrasattva.

 Root Texts

-Chogyam Trungpa wrote a number of Shambhala texts throughout his life, and also received a number of them as terma.
+Chögyam Trungpa wrote a number of Shambhala texts throughout his life, and also received a number of them as terma.
 Long-time students and members of his Nalanda Translation Committee elaborated on his reception of terma in a 2006 newsletter: